• Skip to primary navigation

 • Kale only needs to be massaged with a little of the dressing, just long enough to start to break down some of the fibers and reduce in volume.

 • Preheat the oven and get the prep work done for the sweet potatoes while the tempeh is marinating.
-Steaming the tempeh before marinating lets the tempeh puff up slightly and soaks up the marinade better.

 • Plenty of times I’ve just tossed un-steamed cubed tempeh with half of the marinade ingredients, let them marinate while the oven preheats, and baked them as per the instructions in the recipe.
 I’ve seen that my un-steamed tempeh doesn’t soak up as much marinade, so I use half the amount.

-steaming tempeh in a pan
+Steaming tempeh in a pan with water.

-marinated tempeh in a bowl
+Marinated tempeh in a bowl.

-cooked sweet potatoes on a cooking tray
+Cooked sweet potatoes on a cooking tray.

 Bake the marinated tempeh on a silicone mat or parchment-lined baking tray for 20 minutes, stirring halfway through.

-marinated baked tempeh cooked on baking tray
+Baked tempeh on baking tray with parchment paper.

-massaged kale in a bowl
+Massaged kale with dressing in a bowl.

 If you’re using this tempeh Buddha bowl for meal prep, the sweet potatoes and tempeh can be stored together.
 I store the rest separately, although the kale and apple may be fine together.